stanford-cs47/React-Native-Lectures/CONTRIBUTING.md

 ## License

-By contributing to this project, you agree that your contributions will be licensed under its [MIT license](LICENSE).
+By contributing to this project, you agree that your contributions will be licensed under its [CC BY 4.0](LICENSE).